kahhongt/kahhongt/README.md

 #### Current Fascinations
 1. LLM Agentic Model Workflows and RAG Implementation
 2. C++ Language Development
-3. Knowledge Aggregation Workflows, Data Engineering
+3. Knowledge Aggregation and Representation
-4. Managing Cloud Services, especially on AWS
+4. ML Ops

 #### Technical Expertise
-1. ML Quantitative Research - Equities, Commodities, Crypto
+1. Applied AI Research for Knowledge Representation and Understanding
-2. Product Analytics and Experimentation, Product Growth
+2. ML Quantitative Research for Financial Markets - Equities, Commodities, Crypto
-3. Data Pipelines
+3. Product Analytics and Experimentation Principles

 <!--
 **kahhongt/kahhongt** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.